epsil/gll/README.md

        (term "a")))
 ```

-The current parser combinators support a subset of self-referential grammars called *right-recursive grammars*.
+The current parser combinators support recursion to a limited degree.
 The `s` parser is right-recursive because the self-reference is "to the right" in the sequence.
 Therefore, `s` will always consume some part of the input string (an `"a"`) before recursing.

-In a *left-recursive grammar*, on the other hand, the self-reference is "to the left" of the input-consuming part:
+In a left-recursive grammar, on the other hand, the self-reference comes first:

 ```Scheme
 (define-parser t